Foraminal cervical stenosis

-Foraminal cervical stenosis is a condition in which the foramina, or small canals between each vertebra, become narrowed in the cervical (upper) region of the spine.
-The body’s nerves must pass through these small canals, or spaces, as they travel from the spinal cord to the rest of the body, so constriction of the spaces can lead to undue pressure on nerve roots.
+Foraminal cervical stenosis is a condition in which the foramina, or small canals between pairs of vertebrae, become narrowed in the cervical region (upper) of the spine.

 - Herniated disc